-As guardian/conservator, another role you have is maintaining the ward or protected person's confidential information.
-Confidential information concerning the ward is information on documents (or the entire document) that is intended to be kept secret.
+another role you have As Conservator, is maintaining the protected person's confidential information.
+Confidential information concerning the protected person is information on documents (or the entire document) that is intended to be kept secret.
 Confidential information is not available to the public for inspection.